arangodb/docs/3.10/aql/functions-string.md

 - **text** (string): the string to split
 - **splitExpression** (string): a [regular expression](#regular-expression-syntax)
   to use for splitting the `text`.
-It can define a capturing group to keep matches
+You can define a capturing group to keep matches
 - **caseInsensitive** (bool, *optional*): if set to `true`, the matching will be case-insensitive.
 The default is `false`.
 - **limit** (number, *optional*): limit the number of split values in the result.